-This winter, keep your community safe and help prevent the flu by:
+Other ways you can help keep your community safe this winter and help prevent the spread of flu include:

 - covering your face when you cough or sneeze